 After Sunset

-Look to the northwest for a group of five stars known as Cassiopeia the Queen.
+While you’re facing north, look for a group of five stars known as Cassiopeia the Queen.
 This group of stars can also help you find the North Star.
-The central peak of Cassiopeia's W-shape also points you in the direction of Polaris.
+The central peak of Cassiopeia’s W-shape also points you in the direction of Polaris.

-High in the southwest you can find the bright stars of the winter evening sky.
+High in the south you can find the bright stars of the winter evening sky.
 The most famous and easily found constellation is Orion the Hunter.
 Look for the three stars in a straight line that mark his belt, the two stars that mark his shoulders, and the two stars of his feet.
 Betelgeuse, one of his shoulder stars, is distinctly red in color.

 Learn to find Orion, and he can direct you to many other sights of the winter sky.
-Follow the belt stars up and to the right to find a 'V'-shaped group of stars.
+Follow the belt stars up and to the right to find a “V”-shaped group of stars.
 At one end of the V-shape is a bright orange-red star called Aldebaran.
 The rest of the stars are part of a cluster called the Hyades.
 Aldebaran is not part of the Hyades itself.
 It just happens to sit in front of the star cluster, lining up in just the right spot.
 Together, Aldebaran and the Hyades mark the face of Taurus the Bull.

 Look just past Aldebaran and you may see a grouping of stars called M-45, or the Pleiades Star Cluster.
 While your eyes alone may just see six or seven stars in this cluster, a pair of binoculars will reveal dozens of stars.